Jubairkamal/Retail_Customer_Shopping_Behavior/README.md

 ## Overview

-This end-to-end data analytics project analyzes customer purchasing patterns using **Python, SQL, and Power BI**.
-The analysis provides insights into revenue trends, customer loyalty, discount usage, product performance, and more.
+This is a complete end-to-end Data Analytics project analyzing customer purchasing patterns using **Python, SQL, and Power BI**.
+The analysis uncovers insights into revenue behavior, customer loyalty, discount usage, product performance, and more.

-With online shopping becoming an integral part of daily life, customer behavior is growing increasingly complex.
-In a competitive retail environment, acquiring new customers is often more expensive than retaining existing ones.
-By analyzing customer purchases, retailers can understand behavior patterns, improve retention, and optimize marketing and sales strategies.
+With advances in technology, online shopping has become a part of daily life and is expected to grow worldwide.
+Accordingly, customer behavior is becoming increasingly complex over time.
+In a highly competitive retail environment, attracting new customers is significantly more expensive than retaining existing ones.
+To maximize profits and provide better service, retailers analyze customer purchases to understand behavior patterns, improve retention, and optimize marketing and sales strategies.
 ---

 ## Problem Statement